Do you need a mask outdoors?Expert weighted | ExBulletin

 In a village in Shangqiu, Henan Province, only one recorded outbreak of a 27-year-old man was infected after an outdoor conversation with a carrier in January 2020.

-More recently, the Irish Times has asked government officials for information on 232,164 Covids captured domestically by March 24, 2021.
+More recently, the Irish Times has asked government authorities for information on 232,164 COVIDs that have occurred in the country by March 24, 2021.

 In total, 262 are involved in outdoor transmission, accounting for only 0.1 percent of the total.

-Government agencies rely on unconfirmed reports that outdoor activities such as construction and sports are involved, which may not even consider individuals involved in indoor rallies, so estimates are high.
-There is also a possibility.
+Estimates can also be high, as government agencies rely on unconfirmed reports. outdoor activities Construction, sports, etc. are involved, and these may not describe the individuals involved in the indoor rally.

 Donald Milton, a professor at the University of Maryland and one of the pioneers in the field of aerosol science, advises people to avoid outdoor congestion, especially if the air is stagnant, including screaming.
 I am.